Yuchen-PLB/ECS171-FP/README.md

 ![68850f0e63c154dd348b9f3ff18e26b](https://user-images.githubusercontent.com/118629117/205845268-8d0e8ebd-b473-4b64-93ff-4dc26ba83f1a.png)

-The k-th component can be found by subtracting the first k − 1 principal components from X:
+The k-th component can be found by subtracting the first k − 1 principal components from X-

 ![689b2449539019c66c0dbfa4e31d4e9](https://user-images.githubusercontent.com/118629117/205845328-0f55a50f-056a-481d-82db-1f46029051d9.png)

-#### 3.3.2.2 Application
+### 3.3.6 Application

 	It is clear that the dataset has 1543  data items with 4 input attributes.
 There are Three output classes-benign and malignant.
 Due to 4 input features, it is impossible to visualize this data. while the dimension of actual data is (1543,4).
 Thus, it is clear that with PCA, the number of dimensions has reduced to 3 from 4.